 It had to be easy to assemble - just four boards per side with one bolt on each end

-It had to be inexpensive - costs less than the pressure treated lumber
+It had to be inexpensive - costs the same or less than other options

 It had to be versatile - use pressure treated lumber or composite lumber